jerdog/demystifying-devex-slidev/slides.md

 </v-clicks>

 <!--
-## Developer Productivity
-[click]Focus: measured in terms of output, with an emphasis on efficiency and performance.
-[click]Context: metrics like "time to release", "number of pull requests", or "deployment frequency".
-[click]Differs: they don't capture the full experience of developers, while DevEx encompasses efficiency, the satisfaction, well-being, and support structure of devs.

 ## Developer Experience (DevEx)
 [click]Focus: holistic view encompassing all aspects of the developer journey (usability, efficiency, satisfaction, etc.)
 [click]Unique: integrates elements of UX and productivity, but with a broader scope of psychological safety, community, and feedback loops.